Internal Links

 finally understanding why I wanted to have a good rant?

-Gut buckets and royalty
+Gut buckets

 Another thing I can't understand is these people who become spherical.